tvweinstock/emoji-ts-hooks/homework.md

 ~~- Create a useAlgoliaClient custom hook.
 It uses the AlgoliaContext we created, and returns the searchClient (see https://reactjs.org/docs/hooks-reference.html#usecontext)~~

-- Create a useIndex custom hook (this will need useAlgoliaClient, hooks within hooks)
+- Create a useAlgoliaIndex custom hook (this will need useAlgoliaClient, hooks within hooks)

 - It takes an indexName as a parameter
 - It returns an algoliaClient.initIndex()